Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Introduction

 \section{Introduction}

-The COVID-19 pandemic, caused by the SARS-CoV-2, has impacted the entire globe~\cite{majumder2021recent}.
-It is responsible for almost $6$ million in deaths and $561$ infected people till July 2022 as reported by the world health organization (WHO)~\cite{covid_stats_who}.
-This influence has drawn the attention of the research community to actively contribute their tools and techniques for the pandemic response, such as for design and assessment of containment measures~\cite{kaimann2021containment,coccia2020impact}, image processing for diagnosis~\cite{udugama2020diagnosing,panwar2020application}, optimal vaccine distribution~\cite{AHMAD2020Combinatorial,Tariq2017Scalable,ahmad2017spectral,lee2021performance}, computational tomography for genome sequencing~\cite{udugama2020diagnosing}, etc.
+The COVID-19 pandemic, caused by the SARS-CoV-2 coronavirus, has impacted the entire globe~\cite{majumder2021recent}.
+It is responsible for almost $6$ million in deaths and $561$ million infected people as of July 2022 as reported by the World Health Organization (WHO)~\cite{covid_stats_who}.
+This influence has drawn the attention of the research community to actively contribute their tools and techniques toward pandemic response strategies, such as the design and assessment of containment measures~\cite{kaimann2021containment,coccia2020impact}, image processing for diagnosis~\cite{udugama2020diagnosing,panwar2020application}, optimal vaccine distribution~\cite{AHMAD2020Combinatorial,Tariq2017Scalable,ahmad2017spectral,lee2021performance}, computational tomography for genome sequencing~\cite{udugama2020diagnosing}, etc.

-Moreover, to comprehend the diversity and dynamics of the virus, its genome sequences are analyzed by using phylogenetic methods~\cite{hadfield2018a,minh_2020_iqtree2}.
-These methods can help in variant identification, however, they are not scalable~\cite{hadfield2018a,minh_2020_iqtree2}.
-Due to the presence of large publicly available biological sequence data in the GISAID database, it is desirable to design a scalable analytical model to get a deeper understanding of the virus.
+Moreover, to comprehend the diversity and dynamics of the virus, its genome sequences are analyzed by using phylogenetic methods~\cite{hadfield2018a,minh_2020_iqtree}.
+These methods can help in variant identification, however, they are not scalable~\cite{hadfield2018a,minh_2020_iqtree}.
+Due to the presence of large amounts of publicly available biological sequence data on databases such as GISAID~\cite{gisaid_website_url}, it is desirable to design a scalable analytical model to get a deeper understanding of the virus.

-Furthermore, as spike region, (see Figure~\ref{fig_spikeprot}) of SARS-CoV-2 genome is used to attach the virus to the host cell membrane in humans~\cite{kuzmin2020machine} and the major mutations also happen in this region, therefore only spike region suffices to further perform the virus analysis.
-Recently, classification and clustering approaches are put forward to analyze the SARS-CoV-2 virus using its spike sequences, like host classification~\cite{kuzmin2020machine,ali2022pwm2vec}, variant classification~\cite{ali2021k,tayebi2021robust,ali2021spike2vec}, etc. These methods first generate the numerical embeddings of the sequences and then employ either vector-space or kernel-based classifiers to do classification.
+Furthermore, the detailed SARS-CoV-2 genome structure is illustrated in Figure~\ref{fig_spikeprot}.
+It consists of many sub-parts including the spike region, which is essential because the virus attaches to the host cell through this region.
+It also contains many of the mutations of the SARS-CoV-2 virus, which can result in creating different variants of this virus.
+Therefore, rather than using the full genome sequence of the virus, the spike sequence alone provides sufficient information to reliably analyze this virus.
+Recently, classification and clustering approaches are proposed to analyze the SARS-CoV-2 virus using only spike sequences, like host classification~\cite{kuzmin2020machine,ali2022pwm2vec}, variant classification~\cite{ali2021k,tayebi2021robust,ali2021spike2vec}, etc. These methods first generate numerical embeddings of the sequences and then employ either vector-space or kernel-based classifiers.

 Traditionally, the training of a machine learning (ML) model happens in a centralized way with all of the data stored on or is available to be sampled from a single server~\cite{kairouz2021advances}.
 However, privacy and data security concerns discourage disparate entities (e.g., healthcare governing bodies in different countries) from sharing the data.
 The under-reporting of COVID-19 statistics and other related data has already been observed in various regions~\cite{kisa2020under,xu2020covid}, due to political or other reasons.
 Even in cases where there are no ethical, regulatory, or legal issues in data sharing, healthcare bodies are known to prefer models validated on their data~\cite{buch2021development}.
 Moreover, the local context is already lost in a model trained on global data.
 On the other hand, models trained on ``limited local'' data tend to overfit and do not generalize.